EPCCed/hpc-intro-2020-06-30/_episodes/13-scheduler.md

 > ## Submitting resource requests
 >
-> Submit a job that will use 1 full node and 5 minutes of walltime.
+> Submit a job that will use 2 full nodes and 10 minutes of walltime.
 {: .challenge}

 {% include /snippets/13/env_challenge.snip %}